kytcrystal/microservice-project/README.md

   - [X] When a new apartment is created, apartment service sends a rabbit mq message, booking service listen and create the apartment in it's own DB too

 - [X] Booking post event to another queue (booking added, changed and cancelled)
+- [ ] Booking to post events into exchange

 - [ ] Search service -> javascript
   - [X] needs to have a DB with apartments